cashubtc/awesome-cashu/README.md

 - [cashu-ts](https://github.com/cashubtc/cashu-ts) is a TypeScript library for building Cashu wallets
 - [cashu-crypto-ts](https://github.com/cashubtc/cashu-crypto-ts) is a TypeScript library that implements basic crypto operations for cashu wallets and mints.
+- [Coco](https://github.com/cashubtc/coco) is a modular, TypeScript-first toolkit for building Cashu wallets and applications.
 - [Cashu tools](https://github.com/gandlafbtc/cashu-tools) are advanced Cashu wallet tools based on cashu-ts in TypeScript.
 - [blind-sig-js](https://github.com/supertestnet/blind-sig-js) is a JavaScript library implementing Cashu's blind signature mechanism
 - [cashu-wallet](https://github.com/ebrakke/cashu-wallet) is a framework-agnostic Cashu wallet written in TypeScript.